RobisonTorres/Personal_Finance/README.md

 ## Download

-To download the spreadsheet, click on one of its versions, e.g., "Personal Budget en-us.xlsx", and then click "View raw".
+To download the spreadsheet, click on one of its versions, e.g., "Personal Budget - English.xlsx", and then click "View raw".

 ## Usage